ontio/ontology/docs/specifications/cli_user_guide.md

 #### 1.2.1 Genesis Block Configuration File

 For deploying node, we need to provide the genesis block configuration file for initializing the genesis block.
 Ontology supports the VBFT and dBFT consensus algorithms.
 A blockchain network must use the same consensus algorithm, otherwise nodes will not work properly.
-Because of Ontology  built-in the config of Polaris test net, if you start Ontology without specifies any  config of genesis, will access Polaris test net.
+Because of Ontology  built-in the config of main net, if you start Ontology without specifies any config of genesis, will access Ontology main net.
 However, if you need to build an Ontology private chain, you need to provide the config of genesis block via --config flag.

 To deploy Ontology test network with dBFT consensus algorithm requires a minimum of 4 nodes, and to deploy Ontology test network with the VBFT consensus algorithm requires a minimum of 7 nodes.